-- Mall of America: The Mall of America announced on Tuesday, March 17 it will close through March 31.
+- Mall of America: The Mall of America announced its reopening on June 10.

-- Bremer Bank: All lobbies are closed starting March 18, but drive-thrus will remain open.
+- Bremer Bank: All lobbies are temporarily suspended starting March 18, but drive-thrus will remain open.
+Learn more here.

 - Morrison County Sheriff: Public visiting with inmates is temporarily suspended.
 But remote visiting is still available during regularly scheduled hours.